awsdocs/amazon-rekognition-developer-guide/doc_source/text-detection.md

 ### Text Location on an Image<a name="text-location"></a>

 To determine where the recognized text is on an image, use the bounding box \([Geometry](API_Geometry.md)\) information returned by `DetectText`\.
-The `Geometry` oject contains two types of bounding box information for detected lines and words:
+The `Geometry` object contains two types of bounding box information for detected lines and words:

 + An axis\-aligned coarse rectangular outline in a [BoundingBox](API_BoundingBox.md) object